sugarlabs/sugar-docs/web-architecture.md

 which supports common application-level functions, UI widgets and native services.

-A copy of the library is contained in the activity.
+A copy of the library is contained in each activity.

 Sugar Services
 --------------